 $ autopep8 path/to/your/code.py $ flake8 path/to/your/code.py

-autopep8 supports automatically correct Python code to conform to the PEP 8 style guide:
+autopep8 can automatically correct Python code to conform to the PEP 8 style guide:

 $ autopep8 --in-place path/to/your/code.py

-flake8 command lets you know the part of your code not obeying our style guidelines.
+flake8 command lets you know parts of your code that are not following the style guidelines.

 flake8 command is not perfect.